wallarm/product-documentation/docs/2.18/admin-en/configure-ip-blocking-en.md

 ### Blocking by External Firewall

-This method does not create any load on the server but requires additional integration of blacklist and firewall.
+This method does not create any load on the server but requires additional integration of denylist and firewall.

 !!! warning "Exclude the IP Address Blocking of the Wallarm Scanner"
     Please note that if you use additional facilities (software or hardware) to automatically filter and block traffic, you should add the IP addresses for the scanner to the whitelist of the corresponding filtering facility in order for the Wallarm scanner to be able to freely check your resources for vulnerabilities.